edyan/docker-nginx/README.md

 Docker Hub: https://hub.docker.com/r/edyan/nginx

 Docker container containing Nginx that connects to an FPM service.
+If no FPM service available, nginx will still start but throw usual 404 errors when the actual file does not exist.

+Also it has a "rewrite rule" that sends everything to index.php.

 ## Usage
 Add the following to your docker-compose.yml, assuming that your PHP VM is named `php` (see  [edyan/php](https://github.com/edyan/docker-php)).